nextstrain/augur/README.md

 If your system has both Python 2 and Python 3 installed side-by-side, you may need to use `pip3` or `python3 -m pip` instead of just `pip` (which often defaults to Python 2 when both Python versions are installed).

+This install depends on a fairly minimal set of external Python libraries.
+There are some functions in augur that require a larger set of dependencies.
+These can be installed via:

+    pip install .[full]

 Augur uses some common external bioinformatics programs which you'll need to install to have a fully functioning toolkit:

 * `augur align` requires [mafft](https://mafft.cbrc.jp/alignment/software/)